-- 1. We introduce a novel multi-timescale adaptive whitening objective in which the (inverse) whitening matrix is factorized into a synaptic weight matrix that is optimized across contexts and a diagonal (gain) matrix that is optimized within each statistical context. - 2.
+- 1. We introduce a novel adaptive whitening objective in which the (inverse) whitening matrix is factorized into a synaptic weight matrix that is optimized across contexts and a diagonal (gain) matrix that is optimized within each statistical context. - 2.
 With this objective, we derive a multi-timescale online algorithm for adaptive whitening that can be implemented in a neural circuit comprised of primary neurons and an auxiliary population of interneurons with slow synaptic plasticity and fast gain modulation (Fig. 1). - 3.
 We test our algorithm on synthetic and natural datasets, and demonstrate that the synapses learn optimal configurations over long timescales that enable the circuit to adaptively whiten its responses on short timescales exclusively using gain modulation.

-Beyond the biological setting, multi-timescale learning and adaptation may also prove important in machine learning tasks.
-For example, Mohan et al. [27] adjust the gains of channels in a deep denoising neural network (with pre-trained synaptic weights) to improve performance on samples with out-of-distribution noise corruption.
+Beyond the biological setting, multi-timescale learning and adaptation may also prove important in machine learning systems.
+For example, Mohan et al. [28] introduced "gain-tuning", in which the gains of channels in a deep denoising neural network (with pre-trained synaptic weights) are adjusted to improve performance on samples with out-of-distribution noise corruption or signal properties.
 The normative multi-timescale framework developed here offers a new approach to continual learning and test-time adaptation problems such as this.